razee-io/WatchKeeper/README.md

 ### Non-Namespaced Resources

-In order to avoid having to label each individual non-namespaced resource (eg. nodes, namespaces, customresourcedefinitions), we allow polling of all non-namespaced resource.
+In order to avoid having to label each individual non-namespaced resource (eg. nodes, namespaces, customresourcedefinitions), we allow polling of all non-namespaced resources.
 This mechanism is similar to how our namespace resource collection works, where you can label a namespace and we collect all the resources within that namespace for you; you can think of this like you are labeling the `non-namespaced-resources` namespace.

-Also similar to how you can label a namespace, there may be resources that you do not want to collect (eg. storageclass), so you should use [white/black lists](#whiteblack-lists) to limit what is collected.
-Note: using the white/black list will affect all resources polled, namespaced and non-namespace.
+Also similar to how you can label a namespace, there may be resources that you do not want to collect (eg. storageclass), so you should use [include/exclude lists](#includeexclude-lists) to limit what is collected.
+Note: using the include/exclude list will affect all resources polled, namespaced and non-namespace.

 ```yaml
 apiVersion: v1